 It fits everyone.
 Unlike hard skills, which are specific to certain industries or positions, soft skills can be applied to anyone, anywhere.

 If you can’t manage your time, you’ll likely struggle to meet deadlines and achieve your goals.
 However, with time management, you’re one step closer to becoming successful.

 Soft skills are essential skills for every professional, despite the job.

 They’re universal.
-And they include skills such as critical thinking, problem solving, teamwork, and of course—time management.
+They include skills such as critical thinking, problem-solving, teamwork, and of course—time management.